-- Establish continuous and repeatable process to on-ramp new commercial data vendors and evaluate the data for its potential to advance NASA's Earth science research and applications.
+- Establish continuous and repeatable processes to onramp new commercial data vendors and evaluate data for its potential to advance NASA's Earth science research and applications activities.

-- Enable sustained use of purchased data for broader use and dissemination.
+- Enable the sustained use of purchased data for broader use and dissemination by NASA scientific community.

-- Ensure long-term data preservation through establishment of data management processes and systems to support rapid evaluation, access and distribution of purchased data, and long-term stewardship of purchased data.
+- Ensure long-term data preservation through the establishment of data management processes and systems to support rapid evaluation, access and distribution of purchased data, and long-term access to purchased data for scientific reproducibility.

 Onramp and Evaluation